Mario Cipollini: Controversies

 Cipollini made no secret that he did not like climbing stages, and while he completed all stages of the Giro on many occasions, he infuriated purists by not attempting mountain stages at the Tour or Vuelta.
-While this is a common practice with sprinters without points jersey aspirations to save themselves for the rest of the season, Cipollini's practice of releasing photos of himself lounging at the beach while the others struggled in the mountains earned him more than his fair share of attention in this regard.
+While this was a common practice with sprinters without points jersey aspirations to save themselves for the rest of the season, Cipollini's practice of releasing photos of himself lounging at the beach while the others struggled in the mountains earned him a reputation in this regard.

 Cipollini also became famous for extravagant clothing, especially racing uniforms, sporting custom-made skin suits.
 Some of his memorable kits include a muscle suit, zebra, and tiger prints, and a techno-skinsuit inspired by the 1982 film Tron.
 Off the course, Cipollini and his Saeco squad dressed as ancient Romans during a rest day at the 1999 Tour de France, to celebrate Julius Caesar's birthday and to commemorate Cipollini's record fourth consecutive Tour de France stage win.
 He was fined for wearing an all-yellow outfit while leading the Tour de France; this practice to wear more yellow and even have a yellow bike has since become generally accepted.

 These antics violated UCI regulations, which resulted in Cipollini and his team being fined thousands of Swiss francs.
 The muscle suit fetched 100 million lira (US$43,710) in a charity auction, nearly 100 times the fine.
 Some organisers, especially Jean-Marie Leblanc of the Tour de France, took offence at his hijinks, and he wasn't invited to race in the Tour from 2000 to 2003, despite being the world champion in 2003.

 Cipollini was kicked out of the 2000 Vuelta a España after he punched Vitalicio Seguros rider Francisco Cerezo to the ground before the start of a stage.
 Later in 2003, he drew the ire of the organisers of the Vuelta a España when he quit after the prologue time trial.
 His team had been invited to compete with the condition that Cipollini participated.
 He said he was recovering from an injury and should not have been forced to race in the first place.